gbmhunter/blog/content/electronics/circuit-design/rfid/index.md

 Smith charts are useful when designing impedance matching circuits between the antenna and RFID transceiver.
 A great free Smith chart program is [Smith by Fritz Dellsperger](http://www.fritz.dellsperger.net/).

-{{< img src="example-smith-chart-from-smith-program-for-windows.png" width="353px" caption="Screenshot of an example Smith chart generated by Smith, a windows program by Fritz Dellsperger (http://www.fritz.dellsperger.net/)."  >}}
+{{% figure src="example-smith-chart-from-smith-program-for-windows.png" width="353px" caption="Screenshot of an example Smith chart generated by Smith, a windows program by Fritz Dellsperger (http://www.fritz.dellsperger.net/)."  %}}

 The following diagram is of a planar PCB 13.56MHz RFID antenna design, recommended by Texas Instruments (TI).
 TI states in Application Report SLOA135: Antenna Matching for the TRF7960 RFID Reader that,

 > "A rule of thumb is that the expected read range is twice the antenna diagonal measurement."

-{{< img src="rfid-13-56mhz-typical-pcb-antenna-circuit-diagram-with-dimensions.png" width="331px" caption="Diagram of a typical 13.56MHz planar PCB antenna.
-Image from http://www.ti.com/lit/an/sloa135/sloa135.pdf."  >}}
+{{% figure src="rfid-13-56mhz-typical-pcb-antenna-circuit-diagram-with-dimensions.png" width="331px" caption="Diagram of a typical 13.56MHz planar PCB antenna.
+Image from http://www.ti.com/lit/an/sloa135/sloa135.pdf."  %}}

 ## Properties